boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `ModifyColonyStability` modifies the colony's stability.
 `ModifyIndustryUpkeep` modifies the target industry's upkeep.
 `ModifyIndustryIncome` modifies the target industry's upkeep.
-`ModifyIndustrySupplyWithDeficit` modifies the target industry's supply, adjusted by the deficit of the source industry's demanded commodities. `data` takes the additional field of `commodities_demanded` which is a JSON Array of commodity IDs to check for deficits.
+`ModifyIndustrySupplyWithDeficit` modifies the target industry's supply, adjusted by the deficit of the source industry's demanded commodities. `data` takes the additional fields of `commodities_demanded` which is an optional JSON Array of commodity IDs to check for deficits, and `max_deficit` which is the maximum amount the commodities can be deficited from these demands.
+If you just want to modify the supply with no deficits, these can be omitted.
 `ModifyIndustryDemand` modifies the target industry's commodity demands.

 `EffectToIndustry` applies an effect to another industry.
 The industry that this is applied to becomes the source industry, and the industry ID that the specified effect is applied to becomes the target industry. `data` is a JSON Object. `industry_id` is the industry that will become the target industry. `effect_id` is the effect that will be applied to the target industry.